ellis-massey-FHR/fhr-device-audit/README.md

-# FHR Corpus Computer Refresh List last 60 Days
+# FHR Computer Refresh List last 60 Days

 This script generates a detailed Excel report of laptop or Surface device requests from ServiceNow over the past 60 days, enriched with user workstation data.
 It includes a summary pie chart of requests by location and filters only valid, corporate-managed Windows workstations.
 This helps easliy identify users with multiple PC's.